M66B/FairEmail/docs/FAQ-de-rAT.md

 The warning *...
 Unsupported encoding ...* means that the character set of the message is unknown or not supported.
 FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.

-Der Fehler * … Anmelderaten-Beschränkung überschritten …* bedeutet, dass es zu viele Anmeldeversuche mit einem falschen Passwort gab.
+The error *...
+Login Rate Limit Hit ...* means that there were too many login attempts with an incorrect password.
 Please double check your password or authenticate the account again with the quick setup wizard (OAuth only).

 Please [see here](#user-content-faq4) for the errors *...
 Untrusted ... not in certificate ...*, *...
 Invalid security certificate (Can't verify identity of server) ...* or *...
 Trust anchor for certification path not found ...*